-- 4.1 The Council's planning policy work is underpinned by a significant amount of evidence.
-Much of this needs to be updated regularly, such as specialist reports on retailing or transport modelling. - 4.2 Work is well advanced to update evidence for the new Local Plan.
-Where known, the evidence has been included under the document profiles in Chapter 3.
-However, it is likely that, as work progresses, additional evidence will be required.
-A list of existing historic evidence can be viewed at Appendix 1.
-This also identifies future areas of work needed for the new Local Plan. - 4.3 It is likely that some evidence will be procured jointly with other authorities; for example, the Council completed a Strategic Housing Market Assessment in partnership with Sevenoaks District Council along with an Economic Needs Study.
-Other opportunities for joint working are also likely to arise as work on the Local Plan progresses. - 4.4 As well as this evidence, some additional work is needed for the new Local Plan to meet statutory requirements and details of these are set out below.
+- 4.01 The Council's planning policy work is underpinned by a significant amount of evidence.
+Much of this needs to be updated regularly, such as specialist reports on retailing or transport modelling. - 4.02 Work is completed to update evidence for the Draft Local Plan.
+Where known, the evidence has been included under the document profiles in Chapter 3..
+As a result of the Regulation 18 consultation on the Local Plan, there is the possibility that some additional evidence may be required.
+A list of evidence can be viewed at Appendix 1. - 4.03 As well as this evidence, some additional work is needed for the new Local Plan to meet statutory requirements and details of these are set out below.